zoom-c/docs/trezor-user/user/whatsinthebox.rst

 What's in the box?
 ========

 So today you got your TREZOR.
 Congratulations!
-So you have a small box with the shiny TREZOR seal on it.
-Inside you should find:
+In the small box with the shiny TREZOR seal on it you should find:

  - Your new TREZOR
  - USB cable for your TREZOR